 16. Google Pixel Go

 This affordable Chromebook has some rare features that aren’t often found on a typical Chromebook.
 The new Pixel Go welcomes a 1080p camera into the design, which is great for online classes and conference calls.
 The hush keyboard is as quiet as it is comfortable.
 Great for those late nights when you need to keep studying but don’t want to wake up your dorm roomy.
 On top of that, it’s lighter than the MacBook Air and more affordable, too.

-This laptop is great for students not only for the affordable pricing, but also because of the above-average performance.
+This laptop is great for students not only because of its affordable pricing but also because of its above-average performance.
 You’ll be able to get through your whole school day on a single charge — no need to take your lunch break sitting by a wall outlet.
-And you can configure this laptop a myriad of ways, ranging anywhere from $300 to roughly $900.
+And you can configure this laptop in a myriad of ways, ranging anywhere from $490 to roughly $700.
 When you shoot for around $500, you get plenty of storage space in 256GB and enough 8GB RAM to tackle any school project.

 If you fall under the category “broke college student” you should stop reading here.
 But if you have the means and you love gaming, the Razer Blade 15 is a powerful laptop for school, so much so that it can also double as a gaming laptop (for those extracurriculars).
 It boasts an OLED screen for sharp and vivid colors, as well as a comfortable and quiet keyboard.
 At 4.5 pounds, it is a bit heavier than most in this lineup, but all that power needs to go somewhere, right?
 Thanks to its sharp display, back-lit keyboard and powerful components, the Razer Blade 15 is the best laptop for college students who love gaming.